-If we were to try stripping away the HTTPS in the redirect (i.e. forcibly changing HTTPS to HTTP using a Man-in-the-Middle attack), we wouldn't have much luck due to HSTS being enabled on the subdomain we're redirecting to.
+If we were to try stripping away the HTTPS in the redirect (i.e. forcibly changing HTTPS to HTTP using an on-path attacker attack), we wouldn't have much luck due to HSTS being enabled on the subdomain we're redirecting to.

 Instead, we need to rewrite the

 uk. subdomain to point to a subdomain which doesn't have HSTS enabled,

 uk_secure. for example.
 In the worst case, we can simply redirect to an entirely phoney domain.
 You'll need some degree of DNS interception to do this.